Columbia Silver Ridge Convertible Pants Review

 Features and Conveniences

 These pants offer adequate pockets for carrying and securing goods when hiking or on the move.
 The zipper and velcro pockets come in handy when traveling through cities, although the velcro fails over time.
-The convertible legs offer a transition to shorts when the weather gets warm or there is a swimming hole nearby, although they were not our favorite pair of shorts.
+The convertible legs offer a transition to shorts when the weather gets warm, or there is a swimming hole nearby, although they were not our favorite pair of shorts.
 It comes with a cheap feeling belt made of webbing and a plastic buckle, although on our testers, the waist was so tight that they didn't need the belt, and would rather use their own higher quality (and better looking) one.
 Unfortunately, none of the features on these pants stick out to us in a way that added value.

-This pant really excels when hiking in warmer climates, backpacking or traveling in warm conditions such as the tropics, and camping.
+This pant excels when hiking in warmer climates, backpacking or traveling in warm conditions such as the tropics, and camping.
 They are not the best for intense activities that require a wide range of movement and the potential for cooler temperature ranges or inclement weather.

 These hiking pants are the most affordable of the seven pants we reviewed; this is one of those instances where you get what you pay for.
 If you are willing to pay $60 for a pair of hiking pants, we would recommend shelling out another $20-$30 and getting a pair that is worth what you spend.

 The Silver Ridge Convertibles are well made and serve the needs of a casual explorer or traveler, especially in warmer climates, if sized correctly.
 If you are looking for a somewhat stylish, well-priced pair of pants, these could serve your needs.
-However, if you are planning on traveling through the backcountry or are looking for a pair of pants that must hold up to some wear and tear and endure a slightly rougher lifestyle, select a pair of hiking pants that offer more durability and versatility and are built for the adventurer in you.
+However, if you are planning on traveling through the backcountry or are looking for a pair of pants that must hold up to some wear and tear and endure a slightly rougher lifestyle, select a pair of hiking pants that offer more durability and versatility and suit the adventurer in you.